Pregnant Brie Bella: Everything You Wanted To Know About Brie’s Pregnancy Now

 Aside from natural childbirth, Brie Bella is choosing to go completely natural with all other things too once she gives birth.
 This includes using chemical-free, reusable diapers and also breastfeeding, something that Bella has already embraced and is looking forward to, calling it “the most fascinating thing in the world to me.”

-Even though Brie Bella was unable to continue with her Barre classes past the first trimester of her pregnancy, she is now doing plenty of hiking to stay fit.
-Entertainment Tonight reports that Brie credits living in Arizona with her newfound love of hiking as there are so many beautiful spaces available to hike in, such as mountains and the desert.
+Even though Brie Bella was unable to continue with her Barre classes past the first trimester of her pregnancy, she is now doing plenty of hiking to stay fit and Entertainment Tonight report that Brie credits living in Arizona with her newfound love of hiking as there are so many beautiful spaces available to hike in, such as mountains and the desert.

 Brie Bella is thoroughly enjoying her pregnancy, and it won’t be long now before she and Bryan Danielson will be welcoming their new daughter to the world.